ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 | reg         | 150        | 37.879         | 3626     | 21.518        |
 | turk        | 182        | 43.939         | 5559     | 9.037         |

-Our average IRR over the 7 rounds, by label type, is in the table below:
+Our average (mean and median) IRR over the 7 rounds, by label type, is in the table below:

 | label.type  | mean.kripp.alpha | median.kripp.alpha |
 |:------------|:-----------------|:-------------------|